 On social networks like Facebook, you can find tons of events like group meetings, conferences, and concerts and can be notified when they’re going to start.
-In Telegram, for instance, you can send scheduled messages or set up chats that are deleted on a certain date and time.
+On Telegram, for instance, you can send scheduled messages or set up chats to be deleted at a certain time.

-As you can see, there are multiple cases when you can implement a calendar in your app.
+As you can see, there are multiple reasons you might implement a calendar in your app.
 And there are two ways to do that: you can develop one from scratch or use an out-of-the-box solution.

 What calendar APIs are available?

-Apple, Google, and Microsoft each offer their own calendar API that you can easily implement in your app.
+Apple, Google, and Microsoft each offer their own calendar API that you can easily integrate with mobile and web apps.

 Apple’s Event Kit framework allows you to access and manipulate calendars, events, and reminders on iOS and macOS devices.